Crypto-Wrld/change-log/february-2022/updates.md

 Boats are now purchsable and able to DOCK!
 Updated shared lua from ty's latest version.
 Fixed money wash.
 Should get notification when its done.
+Fixed storage units with additional addons listed below
+- add/remove friends to storage.
+- You can have more then 1 storage at the same location.
+- Upgradable storage units (storage space).

 # 2.7.2022
 Planes are purchaseable now.